-14. HOURS
+15. HOURS

-14.1 Hours - Generally
+15.1 Hours - Generally

-- (a) Ordinary hours may be worked by an arrangement provided for in this subclause, or by such other flexible work arrangements as are agreed between the employer and the employees concerned provided the arrangement is either: - (i) consistent with the parameters for ordinary hours prescribed in this clause; or - (ii) as otherwise agreed in writing between the parties. - (b) The ordinary full time hours of work will be an average of 38 per week which will usually consist of 5 working days of 7 hours and 36 minutes. - (c) For employees other than shift workers the spread of ordinary hours will be worked between 6.00 am and 6.00 pm Monday to Friday inclusive. - (d) Standard ordinary hours will be up to 7 hours 36 minutes per day, and 38 hours per week. - (e) Subject to subclause 14.2, prescribed hours are to be worked in one continuous period.
-Accordingly, there will be no split shifts. - (f) The provisions of this clause do not prevent the employer from reviewing the hours of work in a work area in order to better meet service and operational requirements or from introducing changed hours arrangements as a result of any such review. - (g) Where a definite decision has been made to significantly alter the hours arrangements of employees, whether by initiative of the employer or of employees, the employer will, in accordance with Clause 54 Consultation/Introduction of Change, discuss this with the employees who may be affected and advise the Union. - (h) For the purposes of this clause the following definitions apply: - (i) "Month" means a period of 4 consecutive working weeks; - (ii) "19 day month" means a system of work where the ordinary hours of duty of 152 hours a month are worked over 19 days of the month, with each ordinary day, subject to any flexitime arrangement, consisting of 8 hours; and - (iii) "9 day fortnight" means a system of work where the ordinary hours of duty of 76 hours a fortnight are worked over 9 days of the fortnight, with each ordinary day, subject to any flexitime arrangement, consisting of 8 hours and 27 minutes.
+- (a) Ordinary hours may be worked by an arrangement provided for in this subclause, or by such other flexible work arrangements as are agreed between the Employer and the employees concerned provided the arrangement is either: - (i) consistent with the parameters for ordinary hours prescribed in this clause; or - (ii) as otherwise agreed in writing between the Employer and HSUWA. - (b) The ordinary full time hours of work will be an average of 38 per week which will usually consist of five working days of seven hours and 36 minutes. - (c) For employees other than Shift Workers the spread of ordinary hours will be worked between 6.00 am and 6.00 pm Monday to Friday inclusive. - (d) Standard ordinary hours will be up to seven hours 36 minutes per day, and 38 hours per week. - (e) Subject to subclause 15.2, prescribed hours are to be worked in one continuous period.
+Accordingly, there will be no split shifts. - (f) The provisions of this clause do not prevent the Employer from reviewing the hours of work in a work area in order to better meet service and operational

+- requirements or from introducing changed hours arrangements as a result of the review. - (g) Where a definite decision has been made to significantly alter the hours arrangements of employees, whether by initiative of the Employer or of employees, the Employer will, in accordance with Clause 56 Consultation/Introduction of Change, discuss this with the employees who may be affected and advise the HSUWA. - (h) For the purposes of this clause the following definitions apply: - (i) "Month" means a period of four consecutive working weeks; - (ii) "19 day month" means a system of work where the ordinary hours of duty of 152 hours a month are worked over 19 days of the month, with each ordinary day, subject to any flexitime arrangement, consisting of eight hours; and - (iii) "Nine day fortnight" means a system of work where the ordinary hours of duty of 76 hours a fortnight are worked over nine days of the fortnight, with each ordinary day, subject to any flexitime arrangement, consisting of eight hours and 27 minutes.

-14.2 Meal breaks
+15.2 Meal breaks